 In 2001 the Archives of Dermatology published a study that stated that stress inhibits the skin’s ability to repair itself.

 Researchers wanted to test whether meditation would reduce stress and, in turn, help the skin to repair itself.

-37 patients with psoriasis were given mindfulness-based stress reduction therapy and their levels of psoriasis were tested before and after.
+Thirty-seven patients with psoriasis underwent mindfulness-based stress reduction therapy, and their levels of psoriasis were tested before and after.
 The results show that one brief guided therapy sessions increases the resolution of psoriatic lesions in patients with psoriasis.

-So, one of the best meditation techniques to look young is MBSR (mindfulness-based stress reduction)
+So, one of the best meditations to look young is MBSR (mindfulness-based stress reduction).

 Does meditation make you look young?
 Or, does it actually make you biologically younger?
-Well, actually, kinda both.
+Well, kind of both.

 Research conducted in 2009 showed that meditation increases the length of telomeres—physical markers of again that are the main sign of longevity.
 A study in 2016 showed that Zen masters have longer telomeres than non-meditators.